dpooley/kubeadm-aws/README.md

 * `backup-enabled` - Set to "0" to disable the automatic etcd backups (1 by default)
 * `backup-cron-expression` - A cron expression to use for the automatic etcd backups (`*/15 * * * *` by default)
 * `external-dns-enabled` - Set to "0" to disable the pre-requisites for ExternalDNS (1 by default)
+* `external-dns-cloudflare-api-key` - Your cloudflare API key required if using external DNS
+* `external-dns-cloudflare-api-email` - Your cloudflare API email required if using external DNS

 ### Contributing